-Community Pharmacy offers free consultation for Emergency Contraceptive Pill (ECP)
+Community pharmacies offer free consultations for Emergency Contraceptive Pill (ECP)

 The Emergency Contraceptive Pill (ECP) is a form of female contraception that can be used after unprotected sex.

-Community Pharmacy now provides free consultation for the ECP, commonly known as ‘the morning after pill’ for females under the age of 25 years throughout the Taranaki region.
+Pharmacies now provide free consultations for the ECP, commonly known as ‘the morning after pill’ for females under the age of 25 years throughout the Taranaki region.

 This means ECP help and advice is available through an accredited ECP pharmacist when you can’t get in to see a doctor.
 A private area within the pharmacy is available for the consultation.